Officer Kuzak would like to thank everyone for all of the well wishes and inspirational messages.

-To send a message/note to Officer Kuzak, please email:
+To send a message/note directly to Officer Kuzak, please email:

 Hello, this is Lena from the spinal cord unit at Mercy.
 I have moved back to VA but am still able to see your fabulous recovery on your website and I wanted to send a note of thanks for the continued inspiration you offer so many of us.
 Your strength and courage from the very beginning days of rehab were amazing to be a part of.
 I recently came across the video of the Red Cross interview and I was reminded of how far you have come.
 Jim, you are still an inspiration to me as your courage reminds me why I chose occupational therapy as a profession.
 If it's ok with you, I will continue to draw inspiration from our short time together as I strive to become a better therapist every day.
 I am grateful to have shared in even a small part of your journey.
 If you and Cris are able to find this email among the many I am sure you receive daily- keep up the amazing work!
 Thank you for continuing to share your story, your recovery, and your passion.
 You are touching more lives than you can possibly imagine.
 I will continue to pray for you and your family as I am sure this is still the very beginning of an amazing recovery!
 Sincerely with love. - Lena Ulses, Virginia

 Jimmy, I worked with you for your dad at South Hills.
 I felt like I had been punched in the stomach when I read about what had happened.
 Having worked next to you, I know that you have the heart and drive to overcome this challenge that has been presented to you.
 I wish you and your family all the best in your recovery.
 The lord is watching over you I am sure.
 Those who brought this upon you will face justice in this life or the next. - Jeff Brown, Myrtle Beach